 Engage in all phases of the photographic workflow from image capture, lighting and editing, to image processing, enhancement, manipulation, and use of special effects and alternative photo imaging processes.
 You’ll explore different media for image output, presentation options, and professional standards for photographic and digital media archiving.

-If you choose the video track within the photography + video major, you’ll learn professional-level skills in time-based narratives, digital cinema, sound, motion, and sequence-generated content.
+If you choose the video track within the Photography major, you’ll learn professional-level skills in time-based narratives, digital cinema, sound, motion, and sequence-generated content.
 Video courses will introduce you to innovative production technologies in the following areas: animation, film, sound and video production, lighting, and photography.
 Harness traditional and digital technologies to create narrative and experimental video work, which focuses on both fine art and industry standards of production.

 We’ll encourage you to participate in exchange programs, international mobility studies, and internships in both fine art and commercial venues.
 You’ll have opportunities to attend onsite workshops and lectures sponsored by film and camera companies and by organizations such as MAC Group, Society for Photographic Education and the American Society of Media Photographers.
 We also work closely with the Cleveland Museum of Art and Museum of Contemporary Art to bring in professional artists, critics, writers, collectors, curators, and museum and gallery directors to share ideas and critique portfolios.